brendte/livehoods/FinalProject/README.txt

 3) What parts of my algorithms are inefficiently implemented in comparison to the Livehoods investigators that allowed them to make this claim, while my results would indicate that this method cannot be run efficiently without significant parallelization and processing horsepower?
 4) Are there better matrix and linear algebra libraries than Colt for this type of numerical processing?
 (Seems like Colt is highly optimized and efficient, so I'd be surprised if this were the case, at least in Java).
 5) Is there a more appropriate language to use for this?
 (These days, Java is so fast that I find it hard to imagine doing this in Fortran or C would yield significant performance improvements, but I could be very wrong.)
 6) How could this be converted to a parallelized algorithm (to run on a Hadoop cluster, for instance)?
+7) How could this be converted to Clojure/Incanter?
+8) How could we use Mahout for k-means rather than Weka?